PLaSSticity/peacenik-simulators-asplos20/README.md

-This repository provides source code of all the simulators evaluated in the ASPLOS 2020 paper "Peacenik: Architecture Support for Not Failing under Fail-Stop Memory Consistency", including the ARC and ARC+Peacenik, CE and CE+Peacenik, and WMM simulators; a Pin-based front end; a framework to drive experiments.
+This repository provides source code of all the simulators evaluated in our ASPLOS 2020 paper [*Peacenik: Architecture Support for Not Failing under Fail-Stop Memory Consistency*](http://web.cse.ohio-state.edu/~bond.213/peacenik-asplos-2020.pdf), including the ARC and ARC+Peacenik, CE and CE+Peacenik, and WMM simulators; a Pin-based front end; a framework to drive experiments.

 Artifact VM image is available at <https://doi.org/10.5281/zenodo.3603351>.
-See [artifact_guide](./artifact_guide.pdf) for guidance of using the artifact to run the simulators and reproduce the graphs in the paper.
+See the artifact appendix in the [Peacenik paper](http://web.cse.ohio-state.edu/~bond.213/peacenik-asplos-2020.pdf) for guidance of using the artifact to run the simulators and reproduce the graphs in the paper.

 ## Setup the environment on Ubuntu 16.04 LTS